 Planning a Trip?
 Ask Your Question

-The Southwards Car Museum in Paraparamu is the perfect place for a day-trip from the kiwi capital of Wellington.
-It boasts of having a 6000 meter square ft display hall, which holds over four hundred exhibits!
-These range from an 1895 Benz Volo, to a 1950 Cadillac “gangster special” which was owned by gangster Mickey Cohen.
-It also has various cars previously owned by celebrities such as Marlene Dietrich’s 1935 Cadillac!
-The three planes on display also give off their own charm, and stand proud.
+The Southwards Car Museum in Paraparaumu is the perfect place for a day trip from the kiwi capital of Wellington.
+It boasts a 6000-meter square ft display hall, which holds over four hundred exhibits!
+These range from an 1895 Benz Volo to a 1950 Cadillac “gangster special,” owned by gangster Mickey Cohen.

 The museum is located near the small town of Paraparamu, which is in the south-western area of the North Island in New Zealand.
 It is about an hour’s drive from the kiwi capital of Wellington, and is next to the Kapiti Coast.